Having used many Social Media Platforms, interacted with other SM users and spoken to people who vehemently oppose the use of SM.

 They are not really as carefully guarded as they believe they are.

-They need to understand, what they share/retweet, the comments they make, the posts they like, the people they follow, their unwillingness to comment on the specific posts of others while continually sharing their posts, as well as their religious stance (in all their various forms) are strong indicators as to what they all about, no matter how ‘guarded’ they think they are being.
+They need to understand, what they share/retweet, the comments they make, the posts they like, the people they follow, their unwillingness to comment on the specific posts of others while continually sharing their posts, as well as their religious stance, are strong indicators as to what they all about, no matter how ‘guarded’ they think they are being.

 It’s important to remember and understand, that Blogs online such as this (contrary to popular belief) are extremely relevant to life and it’s issues today.

-While not wanting to contradict (my Tweet) on experiences, there are many on SMPs who post, based on theory or what they’ve heard.
+However, I admit, there are many on SMPs who post, based on theory or what they’ve read or heard.

 While they can be correct in their regurgitation of theory/facts, while they may get many shares/reposts due to the status and popularity, it’s always wise to seek to communicate with those with real-life experiences.